 - By faking it, we are just plain lying.
 If it was my money on the line, I’d want to know what was going on with the companies I invested in.
 100%.
 I wouldn’t want to be surprised at a board meeting that the company I see as doing amazing things is about to close down because of legal battles, especially if those legal battles had been going on for ages and I could have helped.
 I’ve heard this story and many others from advisors, investors and employees who had no idea the company they worked for was in trouble.
 Yes, yes…revealing every little thing isn’t good either.
 You need to help people feel like you can handle the small stuff.
 But when you are running out of money or being sued or discover you were on the wrong path or whatever is a bigger deal, it’s time to reach out and get help.

-Now, this being said there IS such thing as TOO MUCH INFORMATION.
+Now, this being said there IS such thing as TOO MUCH INFORMATION (you’d have to buy letrozole to absorb all of it).
 I would never name names (even thinly veiled), give specific details in a legal or financial case, talk ill of anyone who wronged me (not naming names – but you can talk about lessons learned…how to avoid situation X) or personally attack anyone.
 You have to use your judgement.
 The way I approach transparency is: “This is how I am struggling.
 This is what I’ve learnt.
 This is what I’ve done wrong.
 This is what I did right.
 This is how things are broken.
 Please keep in mind this is my perspective.
 Anyone else want to add/share?”
 Sometimes I wait until this can be told in retrospect, sometimes I talk about lessons as I’ve learned them.

 Of course, this is also changing for me as time goes on.
 I find myself clamming up more and being less involved in discussions that are heated in this area.
 I’m aware that my own behavior reflects on my company, which means the other people who work with me have to bear the brunt of my sometimes misguided opinons.
 So I stay away unless I have something personal to share that I think will help others.
 Mostly I speak of my own mistakes now.